mhenke/content/files/en-us/learn_web_development/core/frameworks_libraries/svelte_getting_started/index.md

 │   └── lib/
 │       └── components/
 ├── static/
-├── svelte.config.js
+├── package.json
-└── package.json
+└── svelte.config.js
 ```

 The contents are as follows:

-- `package.json`: Project dependencies and scripts
-- `svelte.config.js`: SvelteKit configuration
-- `vite.config.ts`: Vite build tool configuration
-- `tsconfig.json`: TypeScript configuration
-- `.eslintrc.cjs`: ESLint configuration
-- `.prettierrc`: Prettier configuration
-- `playwright.config.ts`: Playwright test configuration
-- `static/`: Static assets that will be served as-is
-- `tests/`: Test files
 - `src/`: Your application source code
-    - `components/`: Svelte components
   - `routes/`: Pages and API routes (SvelteKit's file-based routing)
     - `+page.svelte`: The main page component
     - `+layout.svelte`: The layout component
-  - `app.html`: The HTML template for your app
+  - `lib/`
+    - `components/`: Reusable Svelte components
+- `static/`: Static assets (images, fonts, etc.)
+- `package.json`: Project dependencies and scripts
+- `svelte.config.js`: SvelteKit configuration

 > [!NOTE]
-> In SvelteKit, files that begin with `+` (like `+page.svelte` and `+layout.svelte`) are special routing files.
-The `+` prefix tells SvelteKit that these files have special meaning:
+> In SvelteKit, files that begin with `+` (like `+page.svelte` and `+layout.svelte`) are special routing files that determine how your pages are structured and displayed.

-> - `+page.svelte` defines a page component that will be rendered at that route
-> - `+layout.svelte` defines a layout that will wrap pages in that directory and its subdirectories
-> These files are part of SvelteKit's file-based routing system, where the directory structure determines your app's routes.
+This simplified structure focuses on the essential files new developers need to understand, making it less overwhelming while covering the key concepts.

 ## Having a look at our first Svelte component